Introduction to Object in Java

 So, everything in java revolves around the object.
 An object can be created simply by using the class name.
 An object will contain state and behavior.
 We can access the methods and data members of the class using the object reference.
 Every object will have certain characteristics or properties related to it.
 Being an object-oriented programming language, everything in java is an object.
 The objects make the java programming language more secure and robust.

 This is a guide to Object in Java.
-Here we discuss how to create an object in java, its characteristics, properties, methods along with the rules.
+Here we discuss how to create an object in java, its characteristics, properties, methods, along with rules.
 You may also look at the following articles to learn more –